admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

 <h3 class="lead">logs</h3>

-admindōjō stores logs with your IP for tracking the highscore, debugging and security reasons.
+admindōjō stores logs with your IP for tracking the highscore/anti-cheat, debugging and security reasons.
 Nothing gets used for marketing.